 *Please Note: Gratuities are £7 per person per night debited to your onboard account.*

-Aberdeen • Oslo, Norway • Kristiansand, Norway • Cruising Boknafjord, Norway • Stavanger, Norway • Bergen, Norway • Newcastle
+Rosyth • Oslo, Norway • Kristiansand, Norway • Cruising Boknafjord, Norway • Stavanger, Norway • Bergen, Norway • Rosyth

 Encircled by wooded hills and the peaks of Ekeberg, Holmenkollen and Grefsenkollen, Oslo lies at the head of the beautiful Oslofjord.
 With its medieval Akershus Fortress, modern City Hall and cutting-edge Opera House, Norway’s capital is an engaging mix of old and new.
 The Cathedral, Parliament House and National Theatre are all found in the city’s main thoroughfare, Karl Johans Gate, which runs through the centre up to the attractive Royal Palace.
 The marvellous Viking Ship Museum and Kon Tiki Museum tell of Norway’s rich seafaring history, or you can visit the remarkable Vigeland Sculpture Park.

 Stavanger is today the ‘Oil Capital of Norway’.
 It is a vibrant, modern city with Gamle Stavanger at its core.
 The picturesque old part of Stavanger has gently sloping cobbled streets lined with small, white wooden houses built at the end of the18th and early 19th centuries.
 The city’s Anglo-Norman style cathedral was built in 1125, the same year Stavanger was officially founded.
 One of the most popular excursions from Norway’s fourth largest city is a visit to the Iron Age Farm at Ullanhaug giving a fascinating insight into life in the area some 1,500 years ago.